Ridesharing Driver

 • Delivery driver makes a mistake – Nobody is perfect

 • Order batching/stacking – Your order may be batched with another delivery nearby, causing a slowdown.
-To avoid this, DoorDash has express delivery and Uber Eats has priority delivery
+To prevent this, DoorDash has express delivery and Uber Eats has priority delivery

 • App outages, tech issues – Sometimes the apps go down (especially DoorDash and Uber Eats)